 One of the biggest fast food chains in the world, Taco Bell regularly hires motivated and personable applicants to staff available jobs.
 Each position features different work benefits.
-Taco Bell typically hires applicants 16 and over to fill the following job titles:
+The industry leader typically hires applicants 16 and over to fill the following job titles:

 Team Member –Taco Bell team member job duties include basic restaurant maintenance and customer service.
 Specific job responsibilities include operating cash registers, preparing food, and taking inventory.
 Many new-hire employees start out making minimum wage, though pay may fluctuate with experience and training.

 Cashier – Taco Bell cashiers handle transactions.
 Workers with exceptional communication and customer service skills should apply online for cashier jobs.
-Taco Bell cashiers may run registers for the dining area as well as the drive-thru window.
-Additional job duties include food preparation and maintenance.
+Cashiers may run registers for the dining area as well as the drive-thru windows.
+Additional job duties include food preparation and building maintenance.

-Applicants seeking more than entry-level work with Taco Bell may consider a career in management.
-Taco Bell regularly offers managerial jobs at company owned restaurants and franchised locations.
+Applicants seeking more than entry-level work with Taco Bell may consider careers in management.
+The widespread chain regularly offers managerial jobs at both company-owned restaurants and franchised locations.
 Other professional jobs, such as work in customer service, data entry, regional operations, and purchasing, remain available through the international fast food chain, as well.
-Corporate positions at Taco Bell include marketing, IT, accounting, and merchandising jobs.
+Corporate positions at the Irvine, CA, headquarters include marketing, IT, accounting, and merchandising jobs.
 Managers, distribution staffs, and home offices professionals often need additional skills and the ability to meet certain academic and experience-related credentials.

 Taco Bell Employment Benefits

 Taco Bell offers employees a wealth of job benefits and other exciting employment perks.
 Workers enjoy competitive pay scales, paid training, and flexible scheduling.
-Taco Bell employees also enjoy a comfortable work environment.
-Many professional and corporate associates earn extensive salary options with Taco Bell.
-The company also offers a wealth of insurance coverage, including health, vision, and dental care.
-Eligible Taco Bell associates may access a 401(k) retirement plan.
-Inquire with Taco Bell to learn about available employee benefits now.
+Employees also enjoy comfortable work environments with discounts on food and drink.
+Many professional and corporate associates earn extensive salary options and insurance coverage, including health, vision, and dental care.
+Eligible staff may access 401(k) retirement plans, as well.